eetusv/vite-react-movieapp/README.md

 ## Features
 - Search for movies and TV shows
 - View some information about each result
-- Add to and remove from favorites
+- Add/remove movies/TV shows from favorites

 ## Technologies Used
 - [Vite](https://vitejs.dev/) + [React](https://react.dev/)